MicrosoftDocs/mixed-reality/mixed-reality-docs/enable-placement-of-3d-models-in-the-home.md

 }
 ```

-Invoking the add model protocol from a website
+### Invoking the *add model protocol* from a webpage:

 ```html
 <a class="btn btn-default" href="ms-mixedreality:addModel?uri=sample.glb"> Place 3D Model </a>
 ```

-## Experience notes
+## Considerations

-1. For immersive headsets, the Mixed Reality Portal does not have to be running before invoking the add model protocol.
-In this case the add model protocol will launch the Mixed Reality Portal and place the object directly where the headset is looking once you arrive in the Mixed Reality home.
+* For immersive (VR) headsets, the Mixed Reality Portal does not have to be running before invoking the *add model protocol*.
+In this case, the *add model protocol* will launch the Mixed Reality Portal and place the object directly where the headset is looking once you arrive in the mixed reality home.
-2. When invoking the add model protocol from the desktop with the Mixed Reality Portal already running ensure that the headset is "Awake".
+* When invoking the *add model protocol* from the desktop with the Mixed Reality Portal already running, ensure that the headset is "awake".
 If not, the placement will not succeed.

 ## See also

 * [Creating 3D models for use in the Windows Mixed Reality home](creating-3d-models-for-use-in-the-windows-mixed-reality-home.md)
 * [Navigating the Windows Mixed Reality home](navigating-the-windows-mixed-reality-home.md)